bunk77/OperatingSystemProblem3/readme.txt

 anyone
-	make a second PCB toString that prints out all of the PCB and reg info
+	make a second PCB toString that prints out all of the PCB and reg info figure out why most processes have pc incremented by 2 on current settings (may be unimportant)

 Bun
 	GitHub and trap functions, isr